A CHARARA SAFARI AREA SHORELINE SECTION LITTER CLEAN-UP PROJECT

-The principle reason for this project and future projects of this nature, is to save wildlife living in Charara Wildlife Protected Area from ingesting litter which eventually leads to death, and vitally, to clean up the environment.
+The principal reason for this project and future projects of this nature is to save wildlife living in Charara Wildlife Protected Area from ingesting litter which eventually leads to death, and vitally, to clean up the environment.

 This project is also in keeping with a worldwide effort to clean up Planet Earth.
 There is no doubt that projects of this nature should be repeated throughout the year, along with education for and encouragement provided to the local communities about the importance of NO LITTER.